The department is divided into 5 divisions:

 For residents that are concerned with their water quality in their homes, services are available for drinking water testing.

 The Mount Clemens Water Filtration Plant Laboratory will conduct tests for coliform bacteria in drinking water for a fee of $17.00 per sample.
-Information and forms can be found here.
+Find information and forms.

 The Michigan DEQ Laboratory will conduct tests for Lead and Copper levels in drinking water for a fee of $26.00 per sample.
-Information and forms can be found here.
+Find information and forms.